 What the scheme does

 The peer support scheme for postgraduate taught (PGT) MSc students in the School of Social and Political Science (SSPS) was created to facilitate greater interaction between, and integration of, the taught and research communities, and for peer-led guidance and support throughout the duration of study at the University of Edinburgh.
 The scheme matches a small group of MSc students with current doctoral researchers who will act as mentors throughout the academic year.
-The mentors are here to provide support on a range of topics: settling into life in Edinburgh; adjusting to the Scottish education system; making the most out of degree programme; the dissertation writing process; and plans for beyond the MSc.
+The mentors provide support on a range of topics: settling into life in Edinburgh; adjusting to the Scottish education system; making the most out of a degree programme; the dissertation writing process; and plans for beyond the MSc.
 Meetings are held once or twice per semester depending on student demand, and extra sessions will be organised near the start of the summer term, when MSc students usually begin to work on their dissertations.

 Becoming a PhD-mentor